PhelpsYT/whybuy/README.md

 - Explain every product category clearly
 - Help users quickly understand what matters
-- No tracking, no accounts, no fake reviews — just value
-- No login, forms, cookies or any type of saved data from the user
+- No tracking, no accounts, no fake reviews, no login, no forms, no cookies or any type of saved data from the user
 - Stay independent and useful

 ---